4lfon/docs/api/README.md

     - longitude (float): location component ot the jump.
     - distance (float) : distance in meters to the jump.
     - mean (string): mean of transport (currently "bus" or "bike").
+    - info (object): extra info about the jump.
        - address (string): human understable location.